-Why do I need a dental crown or fixed bridge in Holly Springs?
+Why do I need a dental crown or fixed bridge?

 Over time our teeth begin to weaken and become more susceptible to problems such as decay, cracks, discoloration, etc. If you feel your smile isn’t what it once was, crowns can help you recover your smile.
 If your dentist notices that a tooth is decayed or seems weakened/cracked, a dental crown may be necessary to make sure that there are no additional problems with the tooth.
 In cases like this a filling or bonding will not be sufficient.